google/eddystone/eddystone-uid/tools/txeddystone-uid/README.md

 Only some more recent devices are capable of using the [BluetoothLeAdvertiser](https://developer.android.com/reference/android/bluetooth/le/BluetoothLeAdvertiser.html) classes.
 The app will check if your device is compatible and show an error dialog if not.
 The Nexus 6 phone and Nexus 9 tablet are known to work well.
+We also have reports that the Android One device is capable.

 Note that the advertised device address will be a private resolvable addresses and is randomly generated.
 It rotates every time you start advertising, and